 - Keep your financial projections practical and do not have extravagant expectations.

-Before diving right into the business plan guide, let’s go through some food industry trends and statistics:
+Before we get into the business plan, let’s take a quick look at some food industry trends and facts:

 1. Executive Summary